EmiliosRichards/File-Management-System/README.md

 - **Data Backup and Recovery Tool**:
   - Create a comprehensive tool for data backup and recovery that can interface with various storage devices and cloud services, providing automated backup solutions and easy recovery options.

-- **Cross-Platform File Synchronization Service**:
-  - Develop a service that synchronizes files across various devices, operating systems, and cloud platforms, ensuring users have up-to-date files regardless of their device or location.

 ### Research Opportunities